The Holburne Museum (formerly the Holburne Museum of Art) is Bath’s oldest public art gallery.

 Diedrick Brackens: Woven Stories

-This exhibition (24 January– 26 May 2025) marks the UK debut of Diedrick Brackens, born in Texas in 1989.
+This exhibition (until 26 May 2025) marks the UK debut of Diedrick Brackens, born in Texas in 1989.
 His hand-crafted works incorporate West African weaving, Southern USA quilting and European tapestry techniques.
 Using hand-dyed cotton, Brackens explores themes of American history, African American and queer identity, labour and migration.
 His works often depict male tenderness, drawing on African and African American literature, poetry and folklore.
 The exhibition complements the gallery’s focus on craft and connections to its historic collections.

 Visiting the Holburne Museum